amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 [![]({{"/images/water/getwater-lk.png"|absolute_url}})](https://www.getwater.lk/)

-Below we share a just few of the many places to refill, and things we learn along the way about water in Sri Lanka.
+Below we share a just few of the many places to refill, and things we learnt along the way about water in Sri Lanka.

 ### Arugambay

 **Waste Less ABay**

 On the main street in Arugambay you will find a free water refill station called [WLAB][6].
 You can also drop off pastic water bottles for recycling there!
-It was actually [WLAB][6] who started the [Getwater.lk][8] initiative mentioned above!:droplet:
+It was actually [WLAB][6] who started the [Getwater.lk][8] initiative mentioned above! :droplet:

-**Restuarants - eg Spice Trail**
+**Restuarants - Spice Trail & others**

 We also found refreshing cold water served in a re-fillable glass bottle at restaurants like Spice Trail on the main road through Arugambay (picture of menu below).